-Configured and controlled through OCPP server, achieving software DLM EV NET chargers can be configured in groups of 2 or more chargers sharing the same electrical infrastructure.
+Thanks to their OCPP compatibility, EV NET chargers can be configured in groups of 2 or more chargers sharing the same electrical infrastructure.
 By monitoring their individual and total consumption, the chargers can automatically balance the load they require from the mains supply to provide optimal charging capacity without straining the electrical network.
+Offline DLM can also be implemented via the COMPACT's RS-485 connectivity, permitting multiple chargers to comunicate together localy and allocate the appropriate charging power.
 Dynamic load management features are configurable and ideally suited for fleet and public applications.
-In order to ensure accurate energy measurement in commercial and fleet installations where it is necessary to bill the consumed electricity, an external power meter can be connected to the charging stations of the COMPACT series via an RS-485 interface